Triceps: Clinical significance

 The triceps reflex, elicited by hitting the triceps, is often used to test the function of the nerves of the arm.
 This tests spinal nerves C6 and C7, predominantly C7.

 History

 Etymology

 It is sometimes called a three-headed muscle (Latin literally three-headed, tri - three, and ceps, from caput - head), because there are three bundles of muscles, each of different origins, joining at the elbow.
 Though a similarly named muscle, the triceps surae, is found on the lower leg, the triceps brachii is commonly called the triceps.

 Historically, the plural form of triceps was tricipites, a form not in general use today; instead, triceps is both singular and plural (i.e., when referring to both arms).

-Animals
+Other animals

-In the horse, 84%, 15%, and 3% of the total triceps muscle weight correspond to the long, lateral and medial heads, respectively.
+In the horse, 84%, 15%, and 3% of the total triceps muscle weight correspond to the long, lateral, and medial heads, respectively.

 Many mammals, such as dogs, cattle, and pigs, have a fourth head, the accessory head.
 It lies between the lateral and medial heads.
 In humans, the anconeus is sometimes loosely called "the fourth head of the triceps brachii".